Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 Start a build-your-own burger night once every couple of weeks.
 You can get creative with toppings and offer something to please the entire family.
 Serve with sautéed plantains or roasted sweet potatoes for a healthy carb addition.

 How to make: Form ground meat into patties.
 Grill or pan-fry to your liking.
 Build your own Whole30 Burger with compliant toppings.
-For Plantains: Place a skillet over medium-high heat and add 1 Tbsp. of coconut oil.
+For Plantains: Place a skillet over medium-high heat and add 1 tbsp. of fat of choice (coconut oil, ghee, avocado oil, olive oil).
 Once oil is hot, add slices of plantains.
 Cook on each side for 3-5 minutes or until golden brown and add a pinch of sea salt.

 One Pan Wonder (30 minutes)